Owner/ Funeral Director

 As for grief, here’s the thing, most often, it’s normal.
 It may feel unbearable.
 It may be frightening at times; it may seem like it will never end and that life is not worth living.
 Back to my training at PIMS, decades ago, I still remember one question that I answered incorrectly.
 A man makes an appointment with you and states that he still sees his wife, who died 6 months earlier.
 Is this problematic grief?
 I knew from my studies that, while no one admits it, because they don’t want others to think they are crazy, 80% of people see or hear their deceased loved one.
 But six months, that seemed way too long.
 I answered, “yes- problematic”.
 And I was wrong.
 The truth is that grief is natural and universal.
 Treatment centers for the psychologically ill usually deal in abnormal behaviors and pathology.
 Most often what bereaved people need is to have their loss validated.
 They need nonjudgmental and non-prescribing friends with ears that listen.
 They need to know they are heard, to have experience and feelings reflected back, because none of us want to go through this world alone.
 They need to mourn; grief turned inside out, grief gone public.
 With such support and a lot more time than anyone ever imagines, most people will come to reconciliation.
 They will come to feel that life is worth living again.
 Although life has changed forever, it still holds value.
 Just as funeral directors possess insights with which to create meaningful ceremonies, I believe we are in a unique position to aid in the care of the bereaved, as well as the deceased.

 Lastly, about funeral directors - for the most part, the good ones are all used up by the end.
 They have witnessed raw things and don’t need or care to talk about them.
 These funeral directors are also the benefactors of incredibly delicate, intimate moments.
 It seems unlikely that such ethereality could have ever penetrated their thick skin or been retained by such crisis and formaldehyde numbed brains.
 But it’s all in there.
 And when you need real advice on something that matters, that’s the man or woman to seek out.
-I hope that I can live up to that with the funeral directors, support staff and especially the community I am responsible to.
+I hope that I can live up to that with the funeral directors, support staff and especially the communities of the McKeesport/White Oak area I am responsible to.